lb3361/gigatron-lb/extension-crazy/rom/README.md

 # Custom ROM

+This is obsolete.
+The recommended ROM is now `dev512k7.rom` which can be found in https://github.com/lb3361/gigatron-rom.

+# Custom ROM (OLD TEXT)

 This version of the v5a development ROM contains a modified version of the main loop that takes advantage of the new expansion board to implement audio and video.